 In an EBCS Response frame, the Dialog Token field is set to a value contained in the Dialog Token field in the corresponding received EBCS Request frame.

-The EBCS Response element field contains an EBCS Response element as defined in 9.4.2.298 (EBCS Response element).
+The EBCS Response field is defined in 9.4.1.xxx (EBCS Response field).

 TGbc Editor: Please modify Clause 11.100.4 as follows